theNewDynamic/oregonsadventurecoast.com/content/event/annual-high-tide-tattoo-and-arts-festival.md

   image: ''
 desktoptitle: High Tide Tattoo & Arts Festival
 mobiletitle: Tattoo and Arts Festival
-hovertitle: High Tide Tattoo & Arts Festival
+hovertitle: Tattoo & Arts Festival
 hoverdescription: Bringing you the top tattoo artists from around the country for a weekend of great art!
 photo: "/img/tattoo-event-page-header-2048x530.jpg"